udayb3/Analysis-of-Daily-News-Bulletin/README.md

       euro_collect.ipynb = It contains the code for getting news from the euro news latest bulletin videos.

-      para.csv = It conains all the rows from the euro_collect.ipynb file.
+      para.csv = It contains all the rows from the euro_collect.ipynb file.